meerkat-manor/rediOps/guide/uninstall.md

 # Uninstall

-The uninstall section is to enable the discovery of the functions to use when a decommisison of the component is required.
+The **uninstall** section of the **devops.json** is to enable the discovery of the functions to use when a decommisison of the component is required.

 The definition does not include details about the server or infrastructure as these can vary.
 This is definition works similar to the Ansible inventory and playbooks.

+Like all sections, there is guide reference which can give further information on how the section can be used.

 ## Engine